tianc19/tictactoe/README.md

-My own coding exercise for Tic-Tac-Toe game.
+My own coding exercise for Tic-Tac-Toe game in React.